jschreuder/Middle/chapter1.md

 ### Service Container Philosophy

-Though Middle is agnostic to Dependency Injection Containers, we recommend [Middle DI](https://github.com/jschreuder/Middle-di).
+Though Middle is agnostic to which Dependency Injection Container is used, we recommend [Middle DI](https://github.com/jschreuder/Middle-di).
 Middle DI's approach to dependencies is straightforward: create them explicitly in a service container that acts as the single source of truth for your application's object graph.

 ```php
 <?php